Paul Goldschmidt: 2015–2018

 In the 2017 National League Wild Card Game, Goldschmidt hit a three-run home run in the first inning that helped the Diamondbacks to win 11–8 over the Rockies.
 During the 2017 NLDS, Goldschmidt batted only .091.
 The Diamondbacks lost the series to the Los Angeles Dodgers.

 Through the first 20 games in May of the 2018 season, Goldschmidt struggled, managing to get only seven hits out of 73 at-bats (.096).
 At the time, this lowered his batting average for the season to just .198.
-Goldschmidt improved in the following month, recording a .390 batting average between the dates of June 1 and July 3.
-For the month of June, he won the National League Player of the Month Award for the first time in his career.
+Goldschmidt improved in the following month, recording a .390 batting average between June 1 and July 3.
+In June, he won the National League Player of the Month Award for the first time in his career.
 His efforts earned him a spot on the All-Star Team for a sixth consecutive year.
 On August 3, 2018, Goldschmidt hit his 200th career home run against Chris Stratton of the San Francisco Giants.
 Goldschmidt finished the 2018 season batting .290 with 33 home runs, 95 runs, and 83 RBIs.
 His 1,088 games played, 209 home runs, 710 RBIs, 1,179 hits, 708 runs scored, and 267 doubles are second in Diamondbacks' history, behind Luis Gonzalez.
 After the season, the Diamondbacks exercised the $14.5 million option on Goldschmidt's contract for the 2019 season.

-St. Louis Cardinals (2019–present)
+St. Louis Cardinals (2019–2024)

 On December 5, 2018, the Diamondbacks traded Goldschmidt to the St. Louis Cardinals in exchange for Luke Weaver, Carson Kelly, Andy Young, and a Competitive Balance Round B pick in the 2019 MLB draft.